What Household Items Can Get You High: Inhalants, Huffing & Household Products – Visions Treatment Centers

 Why Are These Household Products Addictive?

 Most inhalants are not illegal or strictly dangerous when used properly – but their inhalation causes short-term intoxication, which can be addictive.
+Misuse of these products can lead to severe health consequences, including alcohol poisoning from items like hand sanitizer and mouthwash.
 Alongside an alcohol-like drunken state, inhalants can induce hallucinations, euphoria, and sleep.
 The active societal dangers of long-term inhalant abuse remain generally unknown to us, as many inhalant use deaths are attributed to strokes or heart attacks.
 Inhalant use has also caused death by an automobile accident and pneumonia, frostbite in the throat, and brain damage through lack of oxygen.

 Commonly Abused Inhalants and Chemicals